meghan-reddy6/PRISM/README.md

 ## Known Notes

-- The CSS asset is `assets/style.css` and is loaded by the app (fixed).
+- The CSS asset is `assets/style.css` and is loaded by the app.
-- No license file found in repository.
-Add a `LICENSE` file if you plan to publish under an open-source license.
+- A `LICENSE` file (MIT) has been added to the repository, enabling open-source usage under defined terms.
-- No automated tests or CI configured in repository.
+- No automated tests or CI pipeline is currently configured.

 ---

 ## License

-Not found in repo.
+This project is licensed under the MIT License.

-- There is no `LICENSE` file detected.
-If you intend to open-source this project, add a LICENSE (for example MIT, Apache 2.0) to the repository root.
+- A `LICENSE` file is present in the repository root.
+- The project can be used, modified, and distributed under the terms of the MIT License.

 ---

-If you want, I can:

-- Add a basic `LICENSE` (MIT) draft and a minimal GitHub Actions CI workflow to run static checks.
+## Next Improvements

-- Add tests or extend conversion error handling.
+- Add automated testing for core conversion logic

----
+- Introduce CI pipeline for linting and build validation
+- Add authentication layer for secure deployments
+- Improve logging and error monitoring
+- Extend support for plugins and custom converters